catuss-a/zappy/README.md

 zappy
 =====

-Zappy is an Automate game with a Graphic client and an IA in cpp and a server developed in C.
+Zappy is an Automate game with a Graphic client and many IA's developed in cpp and a server developed in C.

 Usage
 =====